xuthief/redis-mgr/doc/scalablity.rst

 .. image:: redis-mgr-scale-003.png

-all done, we can now stop the old cluster.
+all done, we can now stop the replayer, and stop the old cluster.